 This means that you should always seek a reputable HVAC contractor and make sure they talk to you about system matching before going ahead with replacing damaged or malfunctioning A/C components.
 A good contractor will make sure that you get what you need.

 If you are replacing damaged or malfunctioning A/C components, please contact us at Ernst Heating & Cooling before you proceed.
 We’ll make sure you get the right – matching – components for your split A/C system.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about malfunctioning A/C components and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about malfunctioning A/C components and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock